apptentive/apptentive-titanium/README.md

 </ti:app>
 ```

-###Test that the module is correctly installed
+#### Test Module Installation

-Test that you have installed the module correctly by editing `app.js` in your Titanium app's resource directory:
+To test that you have installed the module correctly, edit the `app.js` file in your Titanium app's resource directory, like so:

     var apptentiveModule = require('com.apptentive.titanium');
     Ti.API.info("module is => " + apptentiveModule);